 WordPress user roles enable you to manage how other people access to your website.

-With this feature, you can control and limit the access level of all users on your site.
+With this feature, you can control and limit the access level of all existing users on your site.
 You can give some users access to manage the entire site (install themes, plugins, etc).
-While other users can be restricted to just managing SEO, some others may not even be given access to the dashboard at all.
+While other users can be restricted to just managing SEO, some others may not even be given level of access to the dashboard at all.

 In this article, we will examine the different user roles in WordPress and their permissions.

 There are basically 6 assignable roles in WordPress.
 Let’s take a look at them.

 The Administrator, admin for short, is the principal user in WordPress.
 As the admin, you can do everything: install and deactivate plugins and themes, add and delete posts, etc. Other tasks an admin role can perform include:

 - Manage the specific user role and access of other users

 - Alter site identity.
 For example, changing the title and logo of the website

 WordPress automatically assigns the administrator role after installation.
 WordPress allows you to assign this role to another user, but it must be someone you trust.
 So exercise caution before assigning this WordPress role to someone else.

 Whoever this role is assigned to does exactly the work of an editor: editing posts and publishing posts on the site.
 The editor’s role also includes creating content, deleting posts, moderating comments etc. Additionally, the editor can create categories for posts on the website.